 2010 saw the band from Wichita hitting every state in the lower 48.
 Their 7 months of non-stop travel included shows donated to 16 Military Bases and Walter Reed Hospital, and the band was honored with a private tour of the White House.

 Gooding’s support for the PCRM (Physician’s Committee for Responsible Medicine) has afforded him the opportunity to be an honorary committee member on a short list that includes talents such as Woody Harrelson, Alec Baldwin and Tobey Macguire.

-GOODING is currently writing and recording their upcoming LP “We Are The Dark Stars”, booking a national tour in their “green powered-fan powered” eco-bus, and teaming up with "FundingTheFutureLive.org" to perform and talk to high school students about financial literacy.
+GOODING is touring their new album “We Are The Dark Stars”, criss-crossing both the US and UK.
+They recently helped found the 501(c)3 charity "FundingTheFutureLive.org" to perform and talk to high school students about financial literacy.
 If history is any guide, nothing will stop these 4 Kansans from bringing their music to a town near you soon….